What is in this leaflet

 How Teltartan works

 Teltartan contains telmisartan.
-Telmisartan belongs to a group of medicines called angiotensin II receptor antagonists.
+Telmisartan belongs to a group of medicines called angiotensin II receptor blockers.
 Angiotensin II is a substance in the body which causes blood vessels to narrow, thus increasing blood pressure.
 Telmisartan works by blocking the effect of angiotensin II.
 When the effect of angiotensin II is blocked, your blood vessels relax, and your blood pressure goes down.

 Teltartan may be used either alone or in combination with other medicines used to treat high blood pressure.